hdShang/arxiv-daily/docs/cs-LG/2025-06-12/papers/250610403v1-time-to-impeach-llm-as-a-judge-programs-are-the-future-of-evaluation.md

 ---
 layout: default
-title: Time To Impeach LLM-as-a-Judge: Programs are the Future of Evaluation
+title: "Time To Impeach LLM-as-a-Judge: Programs are the Future of Evaluation"
 ---

 # Time To Impeach LLM-as-a-Judge: Programs are the Future of Evaluation